layinka/function3/README.md

 Supported lanes.

 Function 3 is also a package for;

 Setting CCIP gasLimits.

-Handling extraArgs to automate future CCIP updates, Handling sequencing to organize transaction flows.
+Handling extraArgs to automate future CCIP updates,

+lHandling sequencing to organize transaction flows.